Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Experimental Setup

 Finally, we introduce an \emph{Evaluator-Knowledge Swap}.
 For each evaluator model, we first query the evaluator on $q_i$ (under a standard QA prompting setup) and compare its predicted answer with $r_i^{o}$.
 If the prediction disagrees with $r_i^{o}$, we use the evaluator’s predicted answer as the alternative reference and set it as the swapped reference $r_i^{s}$ for that instance.
 Evaluator-Knowledge Swap explicitly aligns the swapped reference with the evaluator’s own belief.
 This setting therefore isolates how judge behavior changes under knowledge alignment versus knowledge conflict.

 \paragraph{Long-form candidate generation and pairing.}

-In the final stage, we instantiate evaluation triplets by pairing each question $q_i$ with a reference choice and a candidate choice.
+Finally, we instantiate evaluation triplets by pairing each question $q_i$ with a reference choice and a candidate choice.
 For each instance, we generate long-form candidates conditioned on either $r_i^{o}$ or $r_i^{s}$, yielding $c_i^{o}$ (aligned with $r_i^{o}$) and $c_i^{s}$ (aligned with $r_i^{s}$).

 \paragraph{Meta-evaluation.}

 We then form the four evaluation triplets, which induce ground-truth labels:

 Thus, an ideal evaluator should consistently label aligned candidates as \textit{Correct} and misaligned candidates as \textit{Incorrect}, regardless of whether the reference is original or swapped.
 We compare each evaluator’s verdict to the corresponding ground-truth label and report meta-evaluation results for each LLM judge.